 Can you reduce costs?
 Increase revenue?

 Reducing costs can happen in several ways.
-Go through the checklist again.
+Go through the calculator again.

 What do you have on there that isn’t absolutely necessary?